grepory/monitorama2016/README.md

 > systems made up of many non-uniform interacting components while the core
 > functionality of monitoring systems has stagnated.
 Furthermore, it is often
 > people without expert knowledge of systems under observation that are
-> responsibile for monitoring and operating them.
+> responsible for monitoring and operating them.
 In this talk, we will explore
 > how our current monitoring capabilities are failing us and discuss how we can
 > build systems that are both reliable and observable while making our lives
 > (or the lives of the people responsible for their operations in production)